Fehl-Ritzhausen: History

 Both communities’ origins stretch, if anything, much further back into time, as the namings in the documents suggest.
 The placename ending –hausen hints at a possible founding in the 9th or 10th century.
 The Ritz – earlier also Roitz – part of the name most likely comes from Rode (“clearing” in German), which was often used as a word from the 9th to 12th centuries to describe settlements established on cleared woodland.
 Even older is Fehl.
 The name comes from the German word Feld (“field”), a word customarily used in the 6th century to describe settlements built on open land (“Gefilde”) or next to waterways.
 Indeed, Fehl’s inhabitants did settle on a waterway – the river Nister – whereas to the north, the Ritzhauseners lived under the Scheidchen castle’s protection, which shielded them from, among other things, the northwest wind which brought snow.

 Belonging to the parish of Marienberg, 4 households were counted in Fehl in 1589 and 8 in Ritzhausen with all together some 50 persons.
 Towards the end of the Thirty Years' War, the population had sunk to 18.
 Fehl and Ritzhausen were first mentioned as two communities belonging together in 1592.
 In 1732, separate naming appears again, before an administrative reform within the County of Nassau-Beilstein once again united the two.
-Indeed, the Handbuch der Geographie und Statistik des Herzogthums Nassau from 1823 speaks explicitly of Fehl und Ritzhausen as zwei Dörfern, but nevertheless characterizes the two as a double community, listing their population figures as one – 213 Seelen (“souls”).
+Indeed, the Handbuch der Geographie und Statistik des Herzogthums Nassau from 1823 speaks explicitly of Fehl und Ritzhausen as zwei Dörfern, but nevertheless characterizes the two as a double municipality, listing their population figures as one – 213 Seelen (“souls”).